 I was going to post a pic of the crib, but I am waiting to have the sweet quilt my mom is making for him-it ties the room all together and I am so excited for it!

-I'm Jess, welcome to my blog!
-My "favorite things" includes fashion & design, giveaways, crafts, mom & kid stuff, and any of the other little things that make me happy.
+My name is Jess, welcome to my blog!
+My "favorite things" include fashion & design, giveaways, crafts, mom & kid stuff, and any of the other little things that make me happy.
 Get comfy and stay a while- I hope I can brighten your day!